Create a dynamic segment

 One of the first and most important decisions you'll make when you design any marketing piece is to choose the right audience.
 Only after you know this will you be able to tailor your message to best appeal to that group of people.

-In Dynamics 365 for Marketing, you'll set up a collection of segments, which you'll define by using terms that resemble those you already use to describe groups of customers, such as "female wine enthusiasts over 40 living in San Francisco" or "craft beer fans from North Carolina who visited our booth at the festival."
+In Dynamics 365 Marketing, you'll set up a collection of segments, which you'll define by using terms that resemble those you already use to describe groups of customers, such as "female wine enthusiasts over 40 living in San Francisco" or "craft beer fans from North Carolina who visited our booth at the festival."
 Then you'll use these segments to target marketing initiatives like email-marketing campaigns and customer journeys.
-Segments like these, which you define by using a set of rules and conditions, are called dynamic segments because membership in these segments changes constantly and automatically based on information in your customer engagement database.
+Segments like these, which you define by using a set of rules and conditions, are called dynamic segments because membership in these segments changes constantly and automatically based on information in your database.
 (Static segments are populated by adding contacts explicitly, one at a time.)

 Go to Marketing > Customers > Contacts.
 This takes you to a list of existing contacts.
 On the command bar, select New.